yazdanimehdi/BindingSite-AugmentedDTA/README.md

 https://academic.oup.com/bib/advance-article/doi/10.1093/bib/bbac272/6640006)

 # Cite
-If you find this repo to be useful, please cite our paper.
+If you find this repo to be useful or if you use the Kiba and Davis datasets with 3D structures included, please cite our papers.
 Thank you.
 AttentionSiteDTI:
 ```
 @article{yazdani2022attentionsitedti,